 As lawmakers across the country and in the nation’s capital debate possible restrictions on high-capacity magazines, one question emerges: Are these ammunition-feeding devices, which allow a shooter to fire many times without reloading, in fact commonly used by mass killers?
 We examined the data from Mother Jones‘ continuing investigation into mass shootings and found that high-capacity magazines have been used in at least 31 of the 62 cases we analyzed.
 A half-dozen of these crimes occurred in the last two years alone.
 (With some of the cases we studied, it remains unclear whether high-capacity magazines were used.
 We included all those involving magazines with more than 10 rounds; in many of the cases their capacities were far greater.
 For more details, jump to our data set below.)

-In the shooting that injured Rep. Gabby Giffords in Tucson, Arizona, Jared Loughner emptied a 33-round magazine in 30 seconds, killing 6 and injuring 13.
-Inside a movie theater in Aurora, Colorado, James Holmes used 40- and 100-round magazines to injure and kill an unprecedented 70 victims.
-At Sandy Hook Elementary School in Newtown, Connecticut, Adam Lanza used high-capacity magazines to fire upwards of 150 bullets as he slaughtered 20 kids and 6 adults.
+In the shooting that injured Rep. Gabby Giffords in Tucson, Arizona, Jared Loughner fired 31 rounds in 30 seconds, killing 6 and injuring 13.
+Inside a movie theater in Aurora, Colorado, James Holmes used 40- and 100-round magazines to kill 12 and injure an unprecedented 70 victims.
+At Sandy Hook Elementary School in Newtown, Connecticut, Adam Lanza used high-capacity magazines to fire nearly 150 bullets as he slaughtered 20 kids and 6 adults.

 “It turns a killer into a killing machine,” says David Chipman, who served for 25 years as a special agent in the Bureau of Alcohol, Tobacco, Firearms, and Explosives.
 Outlawing high-capacity magazines won’t prevent gun crimes from happening, Chipman notes, but might well reduce the carnage: “Maybe 3 kids get killed instead of 20.”